euroscipy/euroscipy_proceedings/papers/murri/murri.rst

      - none: runs unmodified Python code
      - light (w/ ``@autojit``) to heavy (``@jit`` with types)
      - none: runs unmodified Python code

-.. [#plus-cpython] Plus 123MB for the CPython interpreter, which is anyway needed.

-.. [#no-cpython] Does not need the CPython interpreter in addition, as all others do.

 Except for Cython in "pure Python mode" and Numba, all runtimes run the unmodified Python code of FatGHoL.
 Cython in "pure Python mode"